The Flood – Part Two

 In our next study we will take a closer look at the new world as it took shape.
 We may even discover how the kangaroos got from the ark to Australia.

-But we need a limit to our thinking of what we traditionally know of our present earth's ecological system.
+But we have to adjust our thinking of what we traditionally know of our present earth's ecological system.
 If we can correctly grasp verse 11, the descriptive word, 'great' in front of deep must have significance.
-Great … according to whom or to what reference point?
+Great … according to whom or compared with what reference point?
 The 'Great Deep' defies our imagination.

 For rivers to flow without there having been any rain, we probably have to think of an 'artesian' type of water pressure.
 In addition to a system where water has some kind of a cycle, we must be open to the idea of vast storage pockets of water deep under the surface of the earth.